d-smith/node-api-reflector/README.md

     EXPOSE 8666
     ENTRYPOINT ["nodejs", "server.js"]

 Then, build the image.
+If you are using a vagrant guest OS when working with docker then you would start the guest os, vagrant ssh to it, change into the synced folder containing the files you created and staged above, then run:

-    sudo docker build -t="a045103/node-api-reflector" .
+    sudo docker build -t="node-api-reflector" .

+Then, start a container with the image:

+    sudo docker run -d -p 8666:8666 --name my-reflector node-api-reflector

 ## Access Tokens